crownstone/bluenet-release/README.md

 # Releases

+## Crownstone 2.0.1
+- Dimmer state is no longer restored on boot, relay is used instead (to prevent unnecessary relay toggles when crownstone is behind wall switch).
+- Switch lock is disabled when enabling dimming.
+There is no use case for having both enabled.
+- Mesh is no longer flooded by state messages: max 1 state message per 3s is sent.
+- Fixed bug where relay was toggled when changing dim value while dimming is not available.
+- Fixed bug where relay was being turned on/off while already turned on/off when changing dim value.

 ## Crownstone 2.0.0
 - Crownstone IDs are now 1B, this changed a lot of protocol.
 - Changed advertisement protocol to include more data.